yireo/yireo-slides/slides/yireo/magento2-frontends.md

 ---
 # Webpack-based replacements
 - Foomans Override Resolver
+- Lars Roettig his method
+- Custom Webpack solution
--
+- ...

 ---
+# Targetables

+---
 # Key take-aways
-- Venia is a Concept Theme
+- Venia is a Concept Theme, not a parent theme
-- Target Interception allows for extensibility
+- Target Interception allows for extensibility but makes things complex as well
 - UPWARD will be phased out, React SSR will be used instead
+- Why use

 ---
 {state: main middle}